barbarer/py4e-int/_sources/database/mixedupCode_orig.rst

    unittest.main()

-.. parsonsprob:: db-mixed-3
+.. parsonsprob:: db-mixed-3-v2
     :practice: T
     :adaptive:
     :numbered: left

     Create code to connect to a database file 'bikeshare.db'.
-Then selects all of the rows in the table ``bikeshare_stations``.
+    Print the number of rows in the table ``bikeshare_stations``.
-    Set the variable ``count_rows`` to the total number of rows returned from the query, before closing the cursor.
+    Close the cursor.
     -----
     import sqlite3
     =====